Updates coming soon for 2019.

 ORiEL (Olympic Regeneration in East London) is a major research project funded by an NIHR Public Health Research grant.
 It involves researchers from Queen Mary University of London (QMUL), London School of Hygiene and Tropic Medicine (LSHTM), and the University of East London (UEL).

 The aim of the project is to evaluate the impact of the London 2012 Olympic and Paralympic Games legacy and regeneration activities on the health and well-being of young people and their families in East London.
-An in depth specification (protocol) of the research can be found here.
+For an in depth explanation of the research see our ‘about the project’ page.

-If you wish to contact us, please send us an email at: email@example.com
+If you’d like to get in touch about any aspect of the ORiEL Project, please send us an email at: email@example.com